icaven/glm/manual.md

 ```

 However, defining GLM\_FORCE\_UNRESTRICTED\_GENTYPE is not compatible with GLM\_FORCE\_SWIZZLE and will generate a compilation error if both are defined at the same time.

+### <a name="section3_9"></a> 3.9.
+GLM\_FORCE\_SINGLE\_ONLY: Removed explicit 64-bits floating point types

+Some platforms (Dreamcast) doesn't support double precision floating point values.
+To compile on such platforms, GCC has the --m4-single-only build argument.
+When defining GLM\_FORCE\_SINGLE\_ONLY before including GLM headers, GLM releases the requirement of double precision floating point values support.
+Effectivement, all the float64 types are no longer defined and double behaves like float.

 ---
 ## <a name="section4"></a> 4.
 Stable extensions